 Does Jira Product Discovery support public feedback voting?

-No. JPD does not have a customer-facing feedback portal where external users can submit ideas and vote on them.
-Feedback collection happens through forms and integrations rather than a public board.
-If you want customers to submit requests, vote on features, and follow a public roadmap, you need a different tool.
-Quackback, Canny, and Productboard all support public-facing feedback portals.
-See the best feature request tools guide for a full comparison.
+No. Jira Product Discovery has no customer-facing feedback portal where external users submit ideas and vote on them.
+Feedback collection happens through forms and integrations, not a public board.
+For public voting, you need a different tool: Quackback, Canny, and Productboard all offer public-facing portals.

 Authored by James Morton